jiashu-z/jiashu-z.github.io/_posts/2022-10-30-gre-prepare.md

 ======
 The purpose of this blog is to help those who have similar background and want to get a similar score.
 For those who do not, I am afraid that this blog might not be helpful.
 Also, please forgive me for all the mistakes I made in this blog since I'm not a pro in GRE teaching and I did not take any lesssons.
 Feel free to contact me via email if you have any comments.

 I was born, raised, and attended a university in China.
 Before preparing for my GRE test, my TOEFL score was 109 (writing 26 and speaking 23).
-It took me about 2 to 3 months half time (actually maybe even less since I was running a lot of errands) without taking any lessons, and my GRE score was 158 for V, 170 for G, and 4.0 for AW.
+It took me about 2 to 3 months half time (actually maybe even less since I was running a lot of errands) without taking any lessons, and my GRE score was 158 for V, 170 for Q, and 4.0 for AW.

 This blog is not an advertisement.